imbus/robotframework-debuglibrary/readme.md

         # some keywords...
         Debug
         # some else...
-        ${count} =  Get Element Count  name:div_name

-The test case will be executed until `Debug`, then the interactive shell will be opened.
-You can evaluate different expressions in the shell.
-When you exit the shell, the test steps in the test case after `Debug` are executed.
+The test case runs until it hit the line "Debug", which opens an interactive shell.
+Within the shell you can evaluate different expressions.
+On exit, it will continue right after `Debug` with the rest of the code.

-Or you can run it standalone as a RobotFramework shell.
+### Irobot shell

-To start, type `irobot`:
+Another option is to open RobotFramework shell in standalone mode, to start, simply type `irobot`:

 ![irobot](res\irobot.png)